Golf Terminology for Beginners

 Tee time is the exact time scheduled for your group of golfers to begin playing on the first hole.
 Usually, golfers will arrive earlier than tee time to get their clubs ready for the first tee-off.

 A handicap might not be what you think it means.
 In golf, a handicap lets golfers of any skill level participate on a more even playing field.
-It is the average of previous scores that indicates how many strokes you typically swing above par.
+It is the average of previous scores that indicates how many strokes you typically are above par.
+The most accurate way to keep an official USGA handicap is with the GHIN app.

 A drive is a type of shot.
 It describes the first shot taken from the tee box for each hole on the golf course.